Getting the Most Out of Therapy

 5. You can always ask questions.
 Depending on the therapist's approach, you might not always get the answers you want, but you can always ask, and your therapist could help you explore your question and why you may be asking it.
 There are no hard rules in therapy, as it's meant to be your space, so you can explore the parameters and see what's possible as much as you like.
 After all, is it not better to ask than to assume that you know the answer?

 6. Be caring towards yourself.
 Therapy is challenging.
 Having ways to take care of yourself before and after sessions is essential to support you as you go.
-Journaling, meditating, yoga, singing, exercise, and reading are some ways to ground yourself before and after sessions.
+Journaling, meditating, yoga, singing, exercise, and reading are ways to ground yourself before and after sessions.
 If you come to a session activated and stressed, it helps to let your therapist know so that you can take time to centre, which will help you do the work.
 Therapy is meant to bring a lot of stuff up, so having ways to care for yourself is necessary.

 7. Consistency pays off.
 Therapy is a process.
 Just like any skill, it takes time.
 It takes time to build trust with your therapist, get to know yourself, and practice new ways of being.
 Usually, this process is more complex.
 You get out what you put in, so if you want to see fundamental changes, you need to be consistent; otherwise, you can set yourself up for failure and think therapy doesn't work.
 We can have many clever ways to get out of stuff that feels hard and scary, and staying mindful of that and remaining consistent will help you work through resistance and see some actual results.